improsec/ImproHound/README.md

 A group belongs to the lowest tier (closest to infinity) of its members, unless the group have bad members, e.g. a regular user as member of Domain Admins.

-Example: Domain Users is a Tier 2 group even though your Tier 0 users are members of the group because it is not the membership of Domain Users that gives the users privileges.
-On the other hand, the Domain Admins group is a Tier 0 group because the membership of this group makes users very privileged.
+Examples: Domain Users is a Tier 2 group even though your Tier 0 users are members of the group because it is not the membership of Domain Users that gives the users privileges.
+On the other hand, the Domain Admins group is a Tier 0 group because the membership of this group makes users very privileged. _Cloneable Domain Controllers_ does not have any AD privileges AFAIK, but it should only contain Tier 0 objects i.e. DCs, so it is a Tier 0 group.

 ### Container (incl.
 OU and Domain)